-Finally hitting screens after a long delay, Free Guy is the story of Guy (Ryan Reynolds), a Non Player Character (NPC) in a wildly popular online multiplayer game called Free City.
+Finally hitting screens after a long delay, Free Guy is the story of Guy (Ryan Reynolds), a Non-Player Character (NPC) in a wildly popular online multiplayer game called Free City.
 Guy’s programing is to wake up every morning and go to his job at a bank that is constantly being robbed by “sunglass people,” aka the players of the game in which he lives.
-One day, amid all the monotony of life in a simulation, Guy is jolted alive by molotovGirl (Jodie Comer) — a real character in a real movie that really came out — a player determined to expose that Free City and its creator Antwan (Taika Waititi ) stole its code from a project she had created.
+One day, amid all the monotony of a simulated life, Guy is jolted alive by molotovGirl (Jodie Comer) — a real character in a real movie that really came out — a player determined to expose that Free City and its creator Antwan (Taika Waititi ) stole its code from a project she had created.

 As a Reynolds character is want to do, Guy takes his newfound sentience and uses it to be an unlikely hero, helping his friends while cracking one liners so stale they must have originated from a focus group of failed comedians.
-He makes the best of discovering that his home is nothing but computer servers and helps his beloved molotovGirl uncover the evidence she needs to save her life’s work and also Guy’s home and friends.
+He makes the best out of discovering that his home is nothing but a computer server and helps his beloved molotovGirl uncover the evidence she needs to save her life’s work and also Guy’s home and friends.

 However blunt, the conflict sets up an interesting contrast between money hungry executives pushing more of the same and independent developers pushing the boundaries.
 At least it would if Ryan Reynolds hadn’t announced mere days after Free Guy released that Disney already wants a sequel.

 Every kernel of an intriguing idea in Free Guy falls apart rather quickly.
-Hard to take seriously critiques of uninspired studios in a film that features multiple MCU easter eggs and was directed by Shawn Levy, the guy who made three Night at the Museum movies (seriously, there are 3 Night at the Museum movies) Even the premise, very obviously inspired by The Truman Show, fails to capture even an ounce of the authenticity of its muse.
+It is naturally difficult to take seriously critiques of uninspired studios in a film that features multiple MCU easter eggs and was directed by Shawn Levy, the guy who made three Night at the Museum movies (seriously, there are 3 Night at the Museum movies) Even the premise, very obviously inspired by The Truman Show, fails to capture even an ounce of the authenticity of its muse.

 Both Truman and Guy garner sympathy and adoration for being nice, likable guys in a world fabricated for the enjoyment of others but the comparison splinters apart very quickly after that.
 We feel for Truman because he is a real living and breathing person whose life is stolen from him by a manipulative corporation.
 His world is fake, but his experience and sense of loss is tangibly real.
 Guy on the other hand is never anything more than code in a computer.
 We are asked to care about him by proxy of what he means to one of the few human characters in the film.
 But because Guy is the undeniable protagonist of his eponymous film, Jodie Comer has to do tremendous amounts of work in limited screen time to convince us that Guy is worth saving because he’s important to her.